 Between 1992 and 2003, TAG Heuer served as official timekeeper for Formula 1.
-The close cooperation is represented in the now famous watch line, TAG Heuer Formula 1, a collection that speaks to lovers of both premium watches and exhilarating motorsports.
-TAG Heuer went on to design three innovative collections for McLaren Mercedes, most recently represented by Formula 1 driver Jenson Button.
+The close cooperation is represented in the now famous watch line, Formula 1, a collection that speaks to lovers of both premium watches and exhilarating motorsports.
+They went on to design three innovative collections for McLaren Mercedes, most recently represented by Formula 1 driver Jenson Button.

-In 2005, TAG Heuer once again took the watchmaking world by storm This time it was with the Calibre 360, the first mechanical chronograph with a measured accuracy of 1/100th of a second.
+In 2005, the brand once again took the watchmaking world by storm This time it was with the Calibre 360, the first mechanical chronograph with a measured accuracy of 1/100th of a second.
 The masterpiece cements the connection between the company and automobile racing even further and is 10x faster than any other mechanical watch movement existing today.